kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 ```

 ### Test from browser
-Using your client-side browser enter the following URL
+Using your client-side browser enter the following URL.
+NOTE: It takes a few minute for ALB to be provisioned!
 ```
 http://<ADDRESS>
 ```